 Maybe something difficult happened at home, like losing a family member or parents separating.
 Or perhaps they’re struggling with something at school, like bullying.
 This can make them behave differently, lose confidence in themselves or find it difficult to concentrate in class.

 Place2Be is there to help children find ways to cope, so their worries don’t get in the way of their friendships, their learning or how they feel about themselves.

 Place2Be’s professionals work with children one-to-one or in small groups, giving regular support for pupils who need it.
 Children can also book a short appointment to talk about any problems or worries they have – this is called Place2Talk.

 How does Place2Be work with adults?

 Place2Be provides support and advice for parents and carers, as well as teachers and school staff.
-Get in touch with Oscar or Jo to find out more.
+Get in touch with Carima or Jo to find out more.
 Place2Be always gets agreement from parents or carers before they support a child through one-to-one counselling.
 They also meet with parents or carers regularly to keep them updated and make sure they are involved from the start.

 If you want to find out more about Place2Be, click on the link below.

 Place2Be launched Children's Mental Health Week 2017 with a special assembly at Mitchell Brook Primary School.
 Children talked about the efforts they have been making to develop the 'K' Factor - Kindness.

 The assembly was attended by the Duchess of Cambridge, Patron of Place2Be, who shared her own views on the importance of kindness.